-When you empty the Trash folder on your Mac, the deleted data remains on the storage drive.
-But, the space occupied by it is marked as 'unallocated' or 'free.'
+Yes, when you empty Trash, the deleted data remains on the hard drive or SSD.
+The space occupied by it is marked as 'unallocated' or 'free.'
 The deleted files remain there until another data occupies that space.
 In the case of SSD, until the TRIM command overwrites the deleted files.
-You can recover this ‘unallocated’ data quickly with free data recovery software for Mac.
-But, before you initiate the data recovery process, stop using your Mac to avoid overwriting the existing files.
+You can recover this ‘unallocated’ or trashed data using free data recovery software for Mac.
+The following section describes different DIY methods to perform Mac empty trash recovery.

 Don’t panic if you don't have a Time Machine backup.
 Try a free file recovery tool for Mac to recover files from empty Trash.
 The steps to perform macOS empty Trash recovery are as follows:

 Step 1: Install and launch *Stellar Data Recovery Free Edition software in your MacBook, Mac mini, or iMac.